-World-renowned clinician in animal cancer Dr Jonathan Bray to collaborate with Fitzpatrick Referrals Oncology & Soft Tissue team
+World-renowned specialist in animal cancer Dr Jonathan Bray to collaborate with Fitzpatrick Referrals Oncology & Soft Tissue team

-A world-renowned clinician in animal cancer to collaborate with UK vets and share his expertise during a sabbatical with Fitzpatrick Referrals Oncology and Soft Tissue Hospital.
+A world-renowned specialist in animal cancer to collaborate with UK vets and share his expertise during a sabbatical with Fitzpatrick Referrals Oncology and Soft Tissue Hospital.

 Jonathan Bray, an associate professor in companion animal clinical studies and head of the companion animal group at Massey University in New Zealand, hopes his stay in England will also provide opportunities for him to learn from the UK clinical teams.
 He also hopes the collaboration will lead to enhanced veterinary knowledge on all sides and improved animal health and welfare.
 Dr Bray was appointed service chief and head of the companion animal group at Massey University, during which time, it underwent a significant cultural transition.
 It is now open 24 hours a day, seven days a week and provides out-of-hours services across the local region.
 Subsequently, the caseload has more than doubled.